 Credit cards Complaint Rates

-Credit card complaints to the CFPB cover billing errors, fraud disputes, interest rate changes, and account closures.
-Rates are normalised per 1,000 customers using FDIC deposit data.
+Credit card complaints to the CFPB — billing errors, fraud disputes, rate changes, account closures — ranked per 1,000 customers using FDIC data.

 A high complaint rate means customers are contacting a federal regulator about this institution at an above-average frequency.
 The CFPB only counts complaints it forwards to the company for response — so these are not casual gripes, they are formal disputes.
 Read our full methodology →